asmuth/clip/doc/getting_started.md

     $ metrictl collect --verbose

-### Building a dashboard from the data
+## Building a dashboard from the data

-All metrictool commands can also be execute through a HTTP API.
+All metrictool commands can also be executed through a HTTP API.
 This allows you to plug the data and charts into pretty much any HTML website (or other app).

 To access the HTTP API we have to start the `metricd` program.
+The metricd server will also automatically run the collect command.
+For more information on running metricd, have a look at [the metricd page](/documentation/metricd).
 Execute this command line to start metricd in another tab:

     $ metricd --config ~/.metrictl.conf --listen_http localhost:8080

-As a simple demonstration, we will create a standalone html page that embeds a chart using an iframe.
-Note that there are other ways to include charts and data in the page (besides iframes).

 If we run the `metrictl plot` command with the `--format url` flag, it will return a url representation of the command.
 However as you can probably see